Horizontal & Vertical (1978)

-My work with the Videokalos IMP began in my second undergraduate year when I began working on a video tape called Horizontal & Vertical which was completed in 1978.
+My work with the Videokalos IMP began in my second undergraduate year when I began working Horizontal & Vertical, completed in 1978.
 In making this tape- my first in colour, I deliberately avoided using the image processor to produce highly saturated or bright colours, choosing instead to work with monochromatic hues to differentiate the passages from one section to the next.

 All the material to be treated was shot in black and white, using a Sony ‘Rover’, a second-generation portapack.
 The Videokalos Image Processor had been recently installed at London College of Printing film School where I was studying and I was the first student to use it in any systematic or consistent way.
 In Horizontal & Vertical and subsequent tapes in the same series (Scanning, On The Pier and Clockwise and Counter-Clockwise, all 1978-79) I worked with the colourising, mixing and image-wiping facilities using the Videokalos as a self-contained video mixing and image-processing device.
 All four of these video tapes were produced using a similar technique.
 In each case, the tapes were recorded in an exterior location using a single camera, the resultant video tapes subsequently reprocessed in the studio.
 During the post-production phase, the ‘raw’ video recording was displayed on two identical video monitors rescanned by two monochrome TV studio cameras which were then fed into the first two input channels of the Videokalos IMP.
 These signals were ‘looped through’ (i.e. fed in sequence from one input into the next) to the additional input channels of the image processor, so that each of my rescanned images were available on 4 separate video channels each.
 As each input channel could be treated separately, I was able to adjust them in relation to each other, and to mix from one channel to the other in sequence during the recording session, building my final tape in ‘real’ time via a ‘live’ mix.
 Thus each tape was the result of a ‘best take’ process, produced after a number of trails and rehearsals, the colours and transitions (mixes and wipes) gradually introduced across the duration of the tape.
 In using this process I was influenced both by the configuration of the Videokalos IMP, and by the working practice of it’s designers, Peter Donebauer and Richard Monkhouse, who had originally built the instrument for their particular purposes.
 (As discussed in Section One.)
 The origins of the image-processor as an outgrowth of practices derived from audio technology and ‘live’ broadcast television were also inherent in the Videokalos.
 As I have written elsewhere, this working practice was itself drawn from sound recording and live television studio procedures, and was inherent in the instrument I was using.
 In these video works I was not particularly concerned with the audio, simply allowing the ambient sound produced at the time of the recording to provide the acoustic element.